Children, Youth, Families

 Our church welcomes children and young people to its worshipping life (see below).
 We also see it as part of our calling to support and serve children and families in the community.

-We do this in many ways: through our Baby and Toddler groups, by offering hospitality and support to children’s organisations (Brownies, Beavers, the Boys Brigade, after-school clubs) and by partnerships with others, for example, for example, by hosting the Raising Children with Confidence course offered by the Children and Families department of Edinburgh City Council.
+We do this in many ways: through our Baby and Toddler groups, by offering hospitality and support to children’s organisations (Brownies, Beavers, after-school clubs) and by partnerships with others, for example, for example, by hosting the Raising Children with Confidence course offered by the Children and Families department of Edinburgh City Council.

 School chaplaincy: Our Minister shares chaplaincy in South Morningside Primary School with the ministry team of Greenbank Parish Church.
 Morningside Parish Church usually hosts their Christmas, Easter and end of year services, and both ministry teams are available to help resource the delivery of the curriculum, with Time for Reflection, and pastoral or other support.